 She aced the interview, was hired immediately, and has progressed through several pay raises over two years.
 She worked full-time and earned ample overtime pay in the summer of 2024.
 By the time her senior year began, she was driving a new Chevrolet pickup.

-“She’s worked her way up into a really good spot,” says Flowers, the FCHS Teacher of the Year for 2025.
-The admiration between him and Bailee is mutual – Flowers, she says, “really pushed me to be the woman that I am today.”
+“She’s worked her way up into a really good spot,” says Flowers, who was honored as 2025 Teacher of the Year for both FCHS and entire Fannin County school district.
+The admiration between him and Bailee is mutual – Flowers, she says, “really pushed me to be the woman that I am today.
+I’m really grateful for him.
+He tells everybody this is going to be like a job – come in with your work stuff on and be ready.”

-Besides her work and SkillsUSA involvement, Bailee has taken dual-enrollment classes at the University of North Georgia-Blue Ridge and North Georgia Technical College.
-After graduation, she plans to begin an apprenticeship with the International Brotherhood of Boiler Makers Local 454 in Chattanooga, TN, where she’ll work for the Tennessee Valley Authority as a boiler maker apprentice.
+Bailee’s next step is to join the International Brotherhood of Boiler Makers Local 454 in Chattanooga, TN, where she’ll work for the Tennessee Valley Authority as a boiler maker apprentice.
 Right out of high school, she can expect to make more than $40/hour en route to the journeyman level, where pay can increase to as much as $60/hour.
 Ultimately she hopes to travel the country as a boiler maker.

 Wherever her career takes her, Bailee is grounded when her mask comes down and her torch is lit.